Joyce Palmer Health Service

-Joyce Palmer Health Service has full-time doctors who work full time and are on call for emergencies after hours.
+Joyce Palmer Health Service has doctors who work full time and are on call for emergencies after hours.
 The hospital cares for all non-critically ill patients, including antenates, neonates, children, adults and aged care.
-Critical patients are stabilised and transferred to The Townsville Hospital by Royal Flying Doctors Service (RFDS) Emergency Management Queensland (EMQ) with a retrieval team.
+Critical patients are stabilised and transferred to Townsville University Hospital by Royal Flying Doctors Service (RFDS) Emergency Management Queensland (EMQ) with a retrieval team.

 What care is provided?